mcdreamer/stockpile/README.md

 Currently this is really just a sketch even though it has working code with unit tests exercising it.
 Lots of tidy up and improved client side functionality is still required.

+You can use stockpile_cmake.txt to provide the build_pile function in CMakeLists.txt.
+This function adds a custom command which runs stockpile on an input and produces a pile.

 Building now requires boost.
 A link to a boost directory should be created in thirdparty.